SBNovaScript/scrum-pointer/server/README.md

 > A seamless Scrum pointing solution!

+This is the server for Scrum Pointer!
+Run it at the same time as the client.

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.